 NOTE: All Token Related Offerings Require the company to work with a lawyer, regardless of the offering maximum.

 NOTE: All companies conducting Token Related Offerings must have the core team members located in the United States.

 - Equity Tokens (no additional perk tokens): This is similar to our standard equity offering, with the distinction that the equity is to be distributed to investors in Token form.
 Think of this as a share of common stock on the blockchain.

 - NOTE: Any equity token a company offers must be explicitly authorized in the company’s corporate documents (articles of incorporation or operating agreement), including the name of the token and all rights and preferences.

 - Preferred Equity Tokens: This is a structure that can provide flexibility to companies outside of common equity.
-It can be structured to provide revenue sharing rights to investors through either dividends or distributions and can have options on whether or not the shares convert into common equity based on certain triggers.
-Depending on how this class of equity is structured, it can allow companies to issue non-dilutive equity that pays a revenue share int0 perpetuity and is liquidated at par with a preference over common.
+It can be structured to provide revenue sharing rights to investors through either dividends or distributions, and can have options on whether or not the shares convert into common equity based on certain triggers.
+Depending on how this class of equity is structured, it can allow companies to issue non-dilutive equity that pays a revenue share into perpetuity, and is liquidated at par with a preference over common.

 - Real Agreement for Tokens and Equity (RATE): RATE offerings typically include some form of equity (i.e. stock or membership units) and an additional right to a token included in the Offering as an added perk.

 - NOTE: All tokens included in a RATE must have the terms of the token clearly defined.
 They can’t be left undecided for future designation.